JackyAndroid/AndroidInterview-Q-A/README.md

 Above we implemented in Java thread blocking the various methods for the analysis, we analyzed the wait() and notify() method, because they are the most powerful, use is also the most flexible, but it also leads to low efficiency, the more error prone.We should be flexible use of various methods in practical use, in order to better achieve our purpose.

-**19.What is the difference between an abstract class and interface?**
+**19. What is the difference between an abstract class and interface?**

 1. The realization of the default method:
 An abstract class can have a default method is completely abstract.The realization of the interface method doesn't exist